Lifetimes' volunteer brokerage platform, part of our community directory, care4me.org.uk.

 The brokerage platform is entirely self-funded by Lifetimes, who work to empower and support the voluntary sector in Wandsworth.
-This development was made to assist organisations in the borough who will experience difficulties gaining volunteers since the Local Authority’s decision in April no longer to support volunteer brokerage via funding of the service.
+This development was made to assist organisations in the borough who will experience difficulties gaining volunteers as the Local Authority no longer supports volunteer brokerage via funding of the service.

 To list your organisation’s volunteering opportunities, simply register your organisation or log in at care4me.org.uk to register your opportunity.

 If you are an individual looking to volunteer, you can search our volunteering opportunities or register to create your profile on the volunteer bank here.

 If you have any questions about using the service, please do not hesitate to contact us at 0208 875 2846 or firstname.lastname@example.org.

 A Way Forward: Connecting You with the Community

 A Way Forward is a new Volunteer Support Programme starting in January 2014, helping individuals with additional support needs find long and short-term volunteering opportunities.

 If you feel your health and wellbeing may benefit from volunteering, but need some help overcoming barriers to get started, consider coming to one of our one-to-one, tailored support sessions.